qcuaeh/molalignlib/README.md

 executable only reads *xyz* and *mol2* files while the python script reads all the file formats supported by *ASE*.

-* To align the atoms without reordering, run the command without options.
+* Running the command without options will align the atoms without reordering.

-* To reorder the atoms to minimize the RMSD run the command with the `-sort` option.
+* Running the command with the `-sort` option will remap the atoms to minimize the RMSD and the aligned coordinates will be written in the optimal mapping order.

 Advanced usage
 --------------

-When reordering is performed the computation can take a lot of time to complete but can be considerably speeded up with the `-fast` option which enables pruning of any assignment that surpass the displacement tolerance.
+When remapping is performed the computation can take a lot of time to complete but can be considerably speeded up with the `-fast` option which enables pruning of any assignment that surpass the displacement tolerance.
 However, if the atom displacements are larger than this tolerance, the assignment will fail, or, if they are very close,